vgisclabs/sequoia-chameleon-gnupg/README.md

 with colliding short key IDs is trivial, so using them to refer to keys is insecure.
 See https://evil32.com .

+When a short key ID is used in an command line argument or configuration file, an error is printed and the operation fails.

 #### We reject --use-embedded-filename

 This flag is insecure and may overwrite arbitrary files with